 This morning I witnessed everything that is wrong with our justice system.

-An error in law, during a judicial recount of an election, was made by a judge in Quebec Superior Court.
+An error in law, during a judicial recount of an election, was made by a judge of the Court of Quebec.
 A judge.
 The guy in the process who is supposed to understand the law better than anyone.
 He pooched a black and white law because, well, we have no idea why.
 It could be because he had a bad day.
 It could be because the day started off with proof that the process was compromised in other ways before it even got to him.
 It could be because one set of lawyers were more aggressive than the other.
 It could be because the judge didn’t take time to fully understand the law, and the context in which it is applied.

 A judge is supposed to be able to flush out the distractions and stay focused on the case; on the law.
 A judge is supposed to be above all of this.